Robin-kwan/uppass-form-portal/README.md

-#Live on
+🟢 Live On
 https://uppass-form-portal-e79p.vercel.app/

-#To run the project locally
+💻 To Run the Project Locally
-- `npm install`
+npm install
-- `npm run dev`
+npm run dev

-#Schema updates
+🧩 Schema Updates
-Please refer to `app/assets/updated_schema.json`
+Please refer to app/assets/updated_schema.json
-- Moved 'days' inside of 'items'
+- Moved days inside of items for consistency
-- Moved 'required' outside of 'rule' as a key itself and accepts a boolean
+- Moved required outside of rule as a standalone key that accepts a boolean
-- Moved other rules from 'props' to 'rules'
+- Relocated other validation rules from props to rules
-- Added hint for text and number inputs
+- Added hint support for text and number inputs
-- Added endpoint URL for submit function
+- Added endpoint URL for the submit function
-- Added min and negative number support for number input
+- Added min and negative number support for number inputs
 - Added Select to supported components

-#Additional features
+⚙️ Additional Features
-- Using states to store data between pages
+- Utilizes state management to persist data between pages
-- Allow saving schemas using localStorage
+- Supports saving and loading schemas via localStorage
-- Homepage
+- Added a homepage introducing and summarizing the app’s features

-#Thought Process.
+🧠 Thought Process
-1. Planned and enhanced Schema.json structure.
-For more info, please refer to 'Schema updates' above
+1. Planned and enhanced the Schema.json structure (see Schema Updates above)
-2. Manually set up the project to avoid dependency conflicts later
+2. Manually set up the project to prevent dependency conflicts in the future
-3. Built the key features
+3. Built all core functional features
-4. Added more features ie. new supported component, and more props to the components
+4. Added additional features such as new supported components and props
-5. Tested all features are working fine
+5. Tested all features to ensure stability
-6. Improved the design.
-Created the homepage and introduced features on the page
+6. Improved the design and created a homepage to present key functionalities
-7. Cleaned code, refactored, and fixed Typescript errors
+7. Cleaned code, refactored components, and resolved TypeScript errors
-8. Test all features again
+8. Re-tested all features to confirm everything works as expected
-9. Implemented unit testing
+9. Implemented unit testing for better reliability

-#Timespent
+⏱️ Time Spent
-- Planning 1hr
+- Planning: 1 hr
-- Coding functional 8hr
+- Functional Coding: 8 hr
-- Coding design 3hr
+- Design & Styling: 3 hr
-- Deploy 30m
+- Deployment: 30 min
-- Document 30m
+- Documentation: 30 min
-- `Total 13hr`
+Total: ≈ 13 hours